Diffusion-Based Quality Control of Medical Image Segmentations across Organs: Experiments and Results

 \subsubsection{Cross-dataset generalization}

-We assess nnQC's generalization capabilities through a cross-dataset evaluation by using an out-of-distribution (OOD) testing dataset, i.e., different from those used for training.
-Models trained on MSD Prostate and ACDC are tested on PROSTATEx and M\&M-2 heart, with 380 and 160 subjects, respectively, comprising a total of 9226 axial slices.
-Table \ref{tab:cross_dataset} presents the obtained results in terms of the MAE between predicted and real DSC, and compares them against Wang et al.~\cite{wang2020deep}, the best competing model in the benchmark study.
+We assess nnQC's generalization capabilities through a cross-dataset evaluation using an out-of-distribution (OOD) test set, i.e., one different from the training sets.
+Models trained on MSD Prostate and ACDC are evaluated on PROSTATEx and M\&M-2 heart, with 380 and 160 subjects, respectively, totaling 9226 axial slices.
+Additionally, to further assess generalization across different organs and imaging modalities, we evaluate models trained on MSD Spleen and MSD Liver on the corresponding OOD splits from the Abd1K-CT.
+Table \ref{tab:cross_dataset} presents the obtained results in terms of the MAE between predicted and real DSC \vincenzo{and HD95}, and compares them against Wang et al.~\cite{wang2020deep}, the best competing model in the benchmark study.

 nnQC reports low MAE values that closely match those achieved in the in-distribution (ID) dataset (see Section~\ref{sec:benchmark}), where a MAE of 0.14$\pm$0.04 was recorded for the MSD Prostate dataset, and 0.07$\pm$0.04 for the ACDC dataset.
 Notably, we found that the MAE in the PROSTATEx dataset is lower than that of the ID data, underscoring nnQC's ability to generalize to unseen OOD data.
-In contrast, Wang et al.~\cite{wang2020deep} shows a drop in performance when exposed to OOD data, as evidenced by an increase in MAE compared to the values obtained from the ID data (0.16$\pm$0.07 for MSD Prostate and 0.06$\pm$0.02 for ACDC).
-The superior generalization capabilities of nnQC can be attributed to the use of encoder-derived representations from UniMedCLIP's vision encoder, which has been pre-trained on large, diverse medical datasets.
-The pre-training makes nnQC more robust to domain shifts.
+In contrast, Wang et al.~\cite{wang2020deep} show a drop in performance when exposed to OOD data, as evidenced by an increase in MAE compared to the values obtained from the ID data (0.16$\pm$0.07 for MSD Prostate and 0.06$\pm$0.02 for ACDC).
+The generalization trend is further confirmed on the abdominal datasets: nnQC achieves a DSC MAE of $0.08 \pm 0.04$ and $0.13 \pm 0.08$ on Abd1K-CT Spleen and Liver, respectively, consistently outperforming Wang et al. across both organs and both metrics. \revisiontwo{Statistical significance was assessed using paired t-tests, confirming that nnQC significantly outperformed Wang et al.~\cite{wang2020deep} across all evaluated OOD datasets and metrics ($p<0.05$).}

+The superior generalization capabilities of nnQC can be attributed to its use of UniMedCLIP representations, obtained from a vision encoder pre-trained on large and diverse medical datasets.
+This pre-training makes nnQC more robust to domain shifts.
 Furthermore, the use of relative positional encodings helps disambiguate spatial structures, ensuring consistent performance even in the presence of OOD data.